 "Your business.
 I disagree".

-Controversy continues over departures.
-Some say that the departure should have been repeated in Hockenheim:
+Controversy continues over the starts.
+Some say that the start procedure should have been repeated in Hockenheim:

 "If the conditions had been met, it should have been decided then.
 Of course Michael would have liked very much to leave".

 Others say that the Scotsman at the start was more focused on Schumacher than on Hakkinen:

 "I tried to do the best I could in that situation.
 I always try to give my best in compliance with the rules".

 Will the incident be discussed in the drivers’ meeting?

 "It could be a topic of discussion between Fisichella, Schumacher and the others involved".

 "That depends on the point of view.
 The only ones who know exactly what happened are the drivers involved".

 When questioned about Schumacher’s statements and the existence of an alleged lobby against him, Jacques Villeneuve replies: